 The Office of Research Services manages a competitive internal student research grant program which provides up to \$2000 in funding to engage in research projects, knowledge mobilization activities, and research dissemination.
-Application forms and deadlines are available on the CUE research website (https://concordia.ab.ca/research/) or by emailing research@concordia.ab.ca/research/) or by emailing <a href="mailto:research@concordia.ab.ca/
+Application forms and deadlines are available on the CUE research website (https://concordia.ab.ca/research/) or by emailing research@concordia.ab.ca.
+Graduate Students must first apply to the Alberta Graduate Student Travel Incentive for funding related to conference travel, before submitting an application for a CUE Student Research Grant.
+This competitive program is under the control of Student Financial Aid & Awards.